Neo Geo: Unico

-In August 2020, the company Unico announced the Neo Geo MVSX, an arcade table top system capable of playing MVS and AES titles that are pre-installed on the system itself, with 2 player support with a 17-inch screen, and pre-loaded with 50 games.
+In August 2020, the company Unico announced the Neo Geo MVSX, an arcade table top system capable of playing MVS and AES titles that are pre-installed on the system itself, with 2-player support with a 17-inch screen, and pre-loaded with 50 games.
 Also available is a 32-inch stand to allow it to work as a free-standing unit resembling a vintage MVS cabinet.
 It was released in November 2020 in North America.

 In late 2023, Unico released another Neo Geo Mini, this one in the style of an MVS arcade cabinet.
 It could be purchased with or without an additional Unico red controller, modelled the same way as the pre-existing Neo Geo Mini controllers and an HDMI cable.
 It comes pre-loaded with 45 games, most of them are the same as those found on the MVSX, but with five games removed from the line up.

+Neo Geo AES+

+In April 2026, SNK and Plaion announced the Neo Geo AES+, a recreation of the original AES hardware using ASIC chips.
+The system will feature options including overclocking functions, language selection, and display options.
+It also features HDMI video output, alongside the original console's analog outputs of composite video and RGB.
+Along with the system, replicas of the original arcade stick, gamepad, and memory card accessories will also be released.
+Original Neo Geo games will also be re-released in cartridge format, and will be fully compatible with original AES consoles.
+Ten games will be re-printed for the launch of the AES+: Metal Slug, The King of Fighters 2002, Garou: Mark of the Wolves, Neo Turf Masters, Shock Troopers, Samurai Shodown V Special, Pulstar, Twinkle Star Sprites, Magician Lord, and Over Top.
+There will also be a white Neo Geo AES+ released to celebrate the console's 35th anniversary, which includes a white arcade stick and a white cartridge version of Metal Slug.

+Originally scheduled for release on November 12, 2026, in September 2026 the Neo Geo AES+ was delayed to September 16, 2027, with Plaion citing the global memory shortage as the primary reason for the delay.